Multivariate Latent Recalibration for Conditional Normalizing Flows: Background

 \subsection{Statistical calibration}

-While training with strictly proper scoring rules such as the negative log-likelihood (NLL) encourages accurate predictions, it does not guarantee that the resulting predictions are reliable or calibrated, meaning they are statistically aligned with the true distribution of the observations \citep{Gneiting2007-la}.
-This issue is particularly relevant in the presence of limited data or model misspecification.
+While training with strictly proper scoring rules such as the NLL encourages accurate predictions, it does not guarantee that the resulting predictions are reliable or calibrated, meaning they are statistically aligned with the true distribution of the observations \citep{Gneiting2007-la}.
+This issue is particularly relevant under limited data or model misspecification, and it has gained renewed attention with the observation that modern neural network classifiers are often miscalibrated and overconfident \citep{Guo2017-ow}.

-\paragraph{Probabilistic calibration.} For real-valued outcomes ($d = 1$), given a predictive CDF $\Fh$, probabilistic calibration is often assessed by evaluating whether the probability integral transform (PIT) values $\Fh(Y \mid X)$ are uniformly distributed \citep{Gneiting2007-la}.
+\paragraph{Probabilistic calibration.} For real-valued outcomes ($d = 1$), probabilistic calibration \citep{Gneiting2007-la} builds on the probability integral transform (PIT).
+Denote $\Fh_{Y|X}$ a predictive CDF for $Y$ whose value depends on the random variable $X$.
+Assuming $\Fh_{Y|X=x}$ is continuous for any $x \in \X$, probabilistic calibration requires that

 \paragraph{Multivariate calibration.} Compared to the univariate case, calibration for vector-valued outcomes has been relatively underexplored.
-Moreover, assessing calibration in the multivariate setting ($d \geq 2$) is inherently more challenging, as the PIT transform is no longer uniformly distributed \citep{Genest2001-qz}.
-While probabilistic calibration can be assessed separately for each dimension, this approach may miss important dependencies present in the joint distribution \citep{Chung2024-zd}.
+Moreover, assessing calibration in the multivariate setting ($d \geq 2$) is inherently more challenging, as the PIT is no longer uniformly distributed \citep{Genest2001-qz}.
+While probabilistic calibration can be assessed separately for each dimension, this approach may miss important dependencies between outputs \citep{Chung2024-zd}.